testing-library/react-testing-library/README.md

-// your testing framework configuration rather than importing them in every file. import '@testing-library/jest-dom/extend-expect' import React from 'react' import {render, fireEvent} from '@testing-library/react' import Login from '../login'
+// your testing framework configuration rather than importing them in every file. import '@testing-library/jest-dom/extend-expect' import React from 'react' import {render, fireEvent, screen} from '@testing-library/react' import Login from '../login'

 test('allows the user to login successfully', async () => {